Sand Rivers Selous

 - Remote, wild, beautiful setting on the Rufiji River

 We could immediately sense how the whole camp worked together as a team without any obvious effort.
 There was always a drink and a snack on offer, either from the friendly staff or on a self service basis.
 Meals were excellent - tasty, and plentiful.
 We rolled out of there after six days!
 Similarly, camp staff and management were always available for any request.

 The “rooms” at Sand Rivers Selous are nominally secure but this doesn’t stop the occasional intrusion by local wildlife.
 A baboon hung my trousers high up in a nearby tree after snatching them from the bathroom.
-A couple returned to their “room” to find a lioness drinking from their private plunge pool.
-At least it wasn’t drinking from their private bar!
+A couple returned to their “room” to find a lioness drinking from their private plunge pool!

 For us a highlight of the trip was the Tiger fishing from the shore of the Rufiji River.
 We caught plenty of fish and even had our bait taken by a crocodile on one occasion!
 Another highlight was exploring an uninhabited island in the Rufiji river.
 The island was raised from the river level which allowed for a river breeze to cool us while we explored with our rangers under the huge shady East African trees.